The Appeal Of Star Sapphires

 How Does Cut Affect A Star Sapphire?

 Proper cutting is critical for star sapphires, not only for their overall appearance, but to ensure a well-defined and properly oriented star.
 Be wary however, if you encounter an absolutely “perfect” star—many man-made star sapphires exist on the market and this is one of their telltale signs.
+Many refer to it as the star appearing to be “painted on.”

-While most star sapphires remain untreated, they may be subjected to treatments to improve their color or to artificially induce the star phenomenon.
+While most star sapphires remain untreated, they may be subjected to treatments to improve their color or artificially induce the star phenomenon.
 Star sapphires can be heated to intensify their color, but this must be done at modest temperatures and with extreme care, so as not to obliterate the star-inducing rutile silk.

 What Is The Availability of These Stones?